ritza-co/internal-articles/docs/scrape-google-trends.md

 ```
 Here we're establishing the connection to Google Trends in order to query Google and retrieve our data.

-## Getting the data
+## Data scraping
-PyTrends uses `pytrends.build_payload()` to fetch our data from Google.
+PyTrends uses `pytrends.build_payload()` to scrape our data from Google.
 Before we can build our payload, we need to supply PyTrends with keywords for the data we want.

 We can supply just one keyword or multiple keywords, so let's create a function to dynamically get these keywords for us.
 Write the following code:
 ```python